 To Have and Have Not (1944)

-Humphrey Bogart was well-known for making adventure films, and this one—which introduced him to co-star Lauren Bacall, who later became his wife—is among the most entertaining.
+Humphrey Bogart was well-known for making adventure films, and this one—which introduced him to his co-star and future wife Lauren Bacall—is among the most entertaining.
 Bogart plays a fishing boat captain who refuses to help smuggle French Resistance fighters into Martinique from his base in Vichy, France.
 But after one of his associates is murdered, and with a little convincing from Bacall's character, he's eventually swayed.
 This film marks Bacall's first film role, and it's interesting to see how well she acts beside Bogart.
 In fact, you can almost see them fall in love with each other as the story progresses.